Israel is pulling thousands of troops from Gaza as combat focuses on enclave's main southern city

 “Just as we speak, there is a big explosion not far from my home,” he said in a phone call Monday morning.

+Gaza’s Health Ministry said Monday that 156 people were killed in the past day.

-The military said an airstrike killed Adel Mismah, a regional commander of Hamas’ elite Nukhba forces, in the central city of Deir al-Balah.
+The Israeli military meanwhile said an airstrike killed Adel Mismah, a regional commander of Hamas’ elite Nukhba forces, in the central city of Deir al-Balah.

 Hamas fired a large barrage of rockets toward Israel, including at its commercial hub Tel Aviv, as the clock struck midnight on New Year’s Eve.